Stay informed about coronavirus (COVID-19)

 Using the tools below, you can search for drugs you might need and see if your plan covers them.
 Each of our Medicaid plans has its own drug search tool and formulary (list of covered drugs).
 Click the drug search or formulary link under your plan to see what drugs are covered.

-Your pharmacy benefit is the part of your Virginia Premier health insurance.
-It covers medications that are prescribed by your provider.
+Your pharmacy benefit is the part of your Virginia Premier plan that covers medications prescribed by your doctor.

-You can find out if your medication is covered by using Virginia Premier’s searchable formulary below.
+You can find out if your medication is covered by using the Virginia Premier drug search tool to view and download a list of covered drugs.
 A formulary, or Preferred Drug Listing (PDL), is a list of medications that are covered by Virginia Premier.

 Many generic over-the-counter (OTC) medications are a covered benefit.
 For more information on OTC drugs covered by Virginia Premier, visit the searchable formulary link above.

 For Medallion 4.0 members, prescription co-pays apply as follows:

 |FAMIS < 150%||$0||$0|

 Note: Because of frequent changes in the price of medications, financial information provided may not be exact.
 Prescription copays are subject to change.
 Please call Elixir at 855-872-0005 with any questions.

 Q: Where can I get my prescriptions filled?